snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 At this point, I already [axed our closet](../2025-03-01-wardrobe) and [axed my older son's closet](../2025-05-12-kid-bedroom) :axe:, so our home's last remaining closet (in this bedroom) needed to store some family/household items :family: in addition to my younger son's things :boy:.
 The current space didn't allow for this separation, and the organization was lacking:

 ![Organization](../assets/img/acousticbed-before1.gif){: .mx-auto.d-block :}
-:point_up: *Closet doors get stuck on the rug and in their frames (pinched fingers? :face_with_head_bandage: :pinching_hand:) with seasonal changes.
-Entry door crashes into the closet!* :door: *Unused/inaccessible space above and to the sides of the closet doors...*
+***Problems:** Unused/inaccessible space above and to the sides of the closet doors.
+Closet doors get stuck on the rug and in their frames (pinched fingers, anyone? :face_with_head_bandage: :pinching_hand:).
+Entry door crashes into the closet!* :door:

 ![Organization](../assets/img/acousticbed-before3.jpg){: .mx-auto.d-block :}
-:point_up: **Ugh!** :rage: *Accessing items behind the divider wall was infuriating.*
+*Accessing items behind the divider wall was also infuriating.* :rage:

-So, I do what I do... :v: out, closet; :wave: built-in wardrobe!
+So, I do what I do... :v: out closet :arrow_right: :wave: built-in wardrobe!

 ![Organization](../assets/img/acousticbed-after1.jpg){: .mx-auto.d-block :}